thousandbrainsproject/tbp.plot/src/tbp/interactive/tutorials/simple_visualization/tutorial.md

 ## Part 2: Add an Episode Slider Widget

-In this part we add the first widget to the plot, the episode slider.
+In this part, we add the first widget to the plot, the episode slider.
 We will do this in two steps.
 First, we will add a `create_widgets()` method and create a `Widget` instance.
 After that, we will implement the `WidgetOps` class that defines how the slider is created, how its state is extracted and set, and how it publishes topic messages.